jrperlic/data-structure-tutorial/1-stack.md

 C()
 ```

-The following diagram is a representation of the stack from the example:
+The following diagram is a representation of the stack from the above example:

 ![Function Stack Diagram](images/function-stack.jpg)